 Who Can Serve as an Advisor

 The Title IX Coordinator will also offer to assign an Advisor for any party.
-If the parties choose an Advisor from the College’s pool, the Advisor will be trained and familiar with the College’s resolution process.
-Conversely, if the parties choose an Advisor from outside the pool, the Advisor may not have training or familiarity with the College’s process.
-Moravian College cannot guarantee equal Advisory rights, meaning that if one party selects an Advisor who is an attorney, but the other party does not or cannot afford an attorney, the College is not obligated to provide an attorney.
+If the parties choose an Advisor from the University's pool, the Advisor will be trained and familiar with the University's resolution process.
+Conversely, if the parties choose an Advisor from outside the pool, the Advisor may not have training or familiarity with the University's process.
+Moravian University cannot guarantee equal Advisory rights, meaning that if one party selects an Advisor who is an attorney, but the other party does not or cannot afford an attorney, the University is not obligated to provide an attorney.

 Role of the Advisor